Facts about varicose veins

 Varicose Veins Can Cause Other Complications

 Varicose veins often cause mild issues such as itching, heavy legs, and mild pain where the varicose veins are located.
-However, there is also a risk of skin damage due to the reduced blood circulation in the legs.
+However, there is also a risk of skin damage due to the

 The damage that can occur to the skin first appears as dry skin, which can cause itching, but it can also lead to permanent sores, known as venous leg ulcers, which do not heal on their own.
-This could become a problem indirectly related to the varicose veins.

 Diagnosis: When Should You See a Doctor About Varicose Veins?